 Mobile behavioral health is already in our collective “hip pocket,” with applications to help us track our exercise, to measure our sleep patterns and to remind us to take our medications.
 Daily practice consists of reviewing text messages, emails, pictures or videos brought into clinical offices by clients and patients who bring their mobile devices to ask for help.
 Clinical students are utilizing eLearning platforms to collaborate without being hindered by the barriers of distance.
 Additionally, artificial intelligence, electronic medical records, avatars, robotics electronic and personal health records, and “big data” are of importance.
 Each of these innovations represents the undeniable change that must be recognized and shape by the values of our shared professions.
 In response, a dedicated group of behavioral CTiBS professionals has collaborated to advance best practices in the development and use of technology as academics, practitioners, scientists, and policy-makers.
 In doing so, they have filled a void and captured the support of thousands of their colleagues across behavioral disciplines.

 Driven by an esprit-de-corps that transcends traditional profession-specific boundaries, culture and geography, this passionate group of professionals has worked together since 2011.
 Their non-profit 501(3)(c) exists as a California entity known as the Coalition for Technology in Behavioral Science (CTiBS).
-CTiBS is an interprofessional, international organization is dedicated to creating and supporting a vision that galvanizes the potential of technology and the behavioral sciences to create proactive interventions that are accessible to the behavioral community worldwide.
+As an interprofessional, international organization, CTiBS is dedicated to creating and supporting a vision of galvanizing the potential of technology to create proactive interventions that are accessible to the behavioral community worldwide.

 The mission of the Coalition is to:

 (1) provide to behavioral professionals with interests in technology a forum for exchanging information and developing knowledge through research,